qdrant/landing_page/qdrant-landing/content/documentation/frameworks/openllmetry.md

 ## Without the SDK

-Since the instrumentations are provided as standard OpenTelemetry instrumentations, you can use them as standalone packages.
+Since Traceloop provides standard OpenTelemetry instrumentations, you can use them as standalone packages.
+To do so, follow these steps:

-Install the package.
+1. Install the package:

 ```console
 pip install opentelemetry-instrumentation-qdrant
 ```

-Instantiate the `QdrantInstrumentor`.
+1. Instantiate the `QdrantInstrumentor`.

 ```python
 from opentelemetry.instrumentation.qdrant import QdrantInstrumentor